jezen/jezenthomas.com/pages/about.md

 - **School** *Sep ’05* Awarded scholarship to study music in the weekend school at The Sage, Gateshead.
 - **Life** *Feb ’05* Moved to Darlington, UK.
 I wouldn't recommend it.
+- **Life** *Feb ’04* Joined the 318 Squadron of the Australian Air Force Cadets.
+  Co-piloted a Piper PA-38 Tomahawk aeroplane.
 - **Life** *??? ’97* Moved to Sydney, Australia.
 - **Life** *Jun ’90* Born in London, UK, at Chase Farm Hospital.
 Mayhem ensues.